gersongoulart/gulp-swagger/README.md

 ```

 Differently from [Swagger to JS Codegen][swagger-js-codegen], Gulp-Swagger does not require the template field to be on the format `template: { class: "...", method: "...", request: "..." }`.
 You can pass either of them as you want.
 Eg. say that your custom `method` and `request` are super simple and you only really need one `class` template, you could only pass `template: { class: "..." }`.
-For this reason, as a shortcut, `template` can also be a string: `template: "..."`
+For this reason, as a shortcut, `template` can also be a string: `template: "..."`.
 Gulp-Swagger allows to you pass mustache options along to Codegen.
-Gulp-Swagger also passes the swagger schema as well as a compilation of all JSON-schemas to mustache options.
-This is useful if you want to carry schema validation validation on the client-side:

 ```js
 var gulp = require('gulp');